jsx7ba/blog/content/post/proto-any.md

 }
 ```

 The `anypb.Any` struct contains two fields.
-The `TypeUrl` field is a string containing the message type in the form of a url: `type.googleapis.com/google.protobuf.StringValue`.
+The `TypeUrl` field is a string containing the message type in the form of a URL: `type.googleapis.com/google.protobuf.StringValue`.
 The `Value` field is a slice of bytes.
 So the `TypeUrl` field indicates how to interpret the slice of bytes in `Value`.

 Working with the `anypb.Any` type requires two Go packages to be installed: [anypb](https://pkg.go.dev/google.golang.org/protobuf/types/known/anypb) and [wrapperspb](https://pkg.go.dev/google.golang.org/protobuf/types/known/wrapperspb).
 The `anypb` package defines the `anypb.Any` struct and the methods for marshalling values through it.
 The `wrapperspb` package provides structs for wrapping simple scalar types.